damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 Of course we're also releasing GitLab CI 7.11, with a new backup and restore utility, improvements in the UI and other new features.

+This month's MVP is [James Newton](http://jamesnewton.com/) (newton on IRC)!
+James is very active on our `#gitlab` IRC channel, often helping people out with issues or helping people getting started with GitLab.
+We're very happy to have James supporting the community and believe that is deserving of a MVP award!
+Thanks James!

 ## Enterprise Edition broken

 ### Important Notice